-Participating states and their districts in NCR
+Participating States and their Districts in NCR

 National Capital Territory of Delhi - It covers Delhi and New Delhi.

-Haryana - Districts included in NCR are:
+Haryana - Districts included in the NCR are as follows:

 - Jhajjar (Jhajjar and Bahadurgarh)